kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/TVD_part2.md

 ### Sveby restricted TVD and Sveby flux limiter

-To avoid large diffusion and risk of oscillations, Sveby restricted the TVD area by excluding the lower part and the upper left corner, as illustrated in figure {ref}`fig:TVD_Sveby`.
+To avoid large diffusion and risk of oscillations, Sveby restricted the TVD area by excluding the lower part and the upper left corner, as illustrated in figure {numref}`fig:TVD_Sveby`.
 The yellow area is the Sveby restricted TVD area.

 ```{figure} ./TVD3.png
 ---